Reporting child abuse and neglect

 Introduction

-In Australia, state and territory governments are responsible for receiving reports of suspected child abuse and neglect from members of the public.
+In Australia, state and territory governments are responsible for receiving reports of suspected child abuse and neglect from members of the public, practitioners and service providers.
 Reporting child abuse and neglect is a community-wide responsibility.
-Anyone who suspects, on reasonable grounds, that a child or young person1 is at risk of being abused and/or neglected should report it to the reporting authority in their state or territory.
+Anyone who suspects, on reasonable grounds, that a child1 is at risk of being abused and/or neglected should report it to the reporting authority in their state or territory.

-Parents and other family members may disclose to you concerns about not coping with their parenting responsibilities.
+Parents and other family members may disclose to practitioners concerns that they are not coping with their parenting responsibilities.
 Listening and providing support and practical help is important, while assessing whether there is a child at risk of abuse or neglect.
-Contact details and links to helplines and telephone counselling services that provide information, counselling support and service referral can be found in the CFCA Resource Sheet: Helplines, Telephone and Online Counselling Services for Children, Young People and Adults.

 Defining child abuse and neglect

-Child abuse and neglect refers to any behaviour or treatment by parents, caregivers, other adults or older adolescents that results in the actual and/or likelihood of causing physical or emotional harm to a child or young person.
+Child abuse and neglect refer to any behaviour or treatment by parents, caregivers, other adults or older adolescents that results in the likelihood of and/or actual physical or emotional harm to a child or young person.
 Such behaviours may be intentional or unintentional and can include acts of omission (i.e. neglect) and commission (i.e. abuse) (CFCA, 2018).
+Child abuse and neglect can be face to face or online.

 Child abuse and neglect is commonly divided into five subtypes: